kolobook146/Civil-Engineer-Classifier-Bot/README.md

 - Messages must not be lost when LLM timeouts occur.
 - `raw_text` must always be persisted, even with partial or failed parsing.
 - The queue must guarantee eventual processing of deferred messages.
+- Queued tasks must retry with bounded backoff instead of hot-looping on transient failures.

 ### 4.2 Performance